-14 (4) When taking into account any leave paid to the contributor in terms of any other law or any collective agreement or contract of employment, the benefit may not be more than the remuneration the employer would have paid the contributor if the contributor had been at work.
-Application for adoption benefits 5 28.
-(1) An application for adoption benefits must be made in the prescribed form at an employment office.
-(2) The application must be made within six months after the date of the order for adoption, but the Commissioner may accept an application after the six-month period on 10 good cause shown.
+(4) When taking into account any leave paid to the contributor in terms of any other law or any collective agreement or contract of employment, the benefit may not be more than the remuneration the employer would have paid the contributor if the contributor 25 had been at work.

+Application for adoption benefits

+28. (1) An application for adoption benefits must be made in the prescribed form at an employment office.

+(2) The application must be made within six months after the date of the order for 30 adoption, but the Commissioner may accept an application after the six-month period on good cause shown.

 (3) The claims officer must investigate the application and, if necessary, request further information regarding the period the applicant was not working in order to care for the adopted child.

-(4) If the application complies with the provisions of this Chapter, the claims officer 15 must-(a) approve the application; (b) determine- (i) the amount of the benefits for purposes of section 13(3); (ii) the benefits the applicant is entitled to in terms of section 13(4); (c) authorise the payment of the benefits; and 20 (d) stipulate how the benefits are to be paid.
-(5) If the application does not comply with the provisions of this Chapter, the claims officer must advise the applicant in writing that the application is defective and of the reasons why it is defective.
-Payment of adoption benefits 25 29.
-The Director-General must pay the adoption benefits to the contributor at the employment office at which the application was made or any other employment office determined by the applicant at the time of application.
-Part F: Dependant's benefits 30 Right to dependant's benefits 30.
-(1) The surviving spouse or a life partner of a deceased contributor is entitled to the dependant's benefits contemplated in this Part, if application is made-(a) in accordance with prescribed requirements and the provisions of this Part; within six months of the death of the contributor except that, on just cause 35 shown, the Commissioner may accept an application after the six-month (2) Any dependent child of a deceased contributor is entitled to the dependant's benefits contemplated in this Part if application is made in accordance with the 40 provisions of this Part and-(a) there is no surviving spouse or life partner; or (b) the surviving spouse or life partner has not made application for the benefits within six months of the contributor's death.
+(4) If the application complies with the provisions of this Chapter, the claims officer must-

+(b) determine-

+(i) the amount of the benefits for purposes of section 13(3);

+(ii) the benefits the applicant is entitled to in terms of section 13(4);

+(c) authorise the payment of the benefits; and

+(d) stipulate how the benefits are to be paid.

+(5) If the application does not comply with the provisions of this Chapter, the claims officer must advise the applicant in writing that the application is defective and of the 45 reasons why it is defective.

+Payment of adoption benefits

+29. The Director-General must pay the adoption benefits to the contributor at the employment office at which the application was made or any other employment office determined by the applicant at the time of application.

+Part F: Dependant's benefits

+Right to dependant's benefits

+30. (1) The surviving spouse or a life partner of a deceased contributor is entitled to the dependant's benefits contemplated in this Part, if application is made-

+- (a) in accordance with prescribed requirements and the provisions of this Part; and - (b) within six months of the death of the contributor except that, on just cause shown, the Commissioner may accept an application after the six-month period.

+(2) Any dependent child of a deceased contributor is entitled to the dependant's benefits contemplated in this Part if application is made in accordance with the 15 provisions of this Part and-

+(a) there is no surviving spouse or life partner; or

+(b) the surviving spouse or life partner has not made application for the benefits within six months of the contributor's death.

+(3) The benefit payable to the dependant is the unemployment benefit referred to in 20 Part B of this Chapter that would have been payable to the deceased contributor if the contributor had been alive.